-What are the running costs of owning a sauna?
+What are the Running Costs of Owning a Sauna?

 You got that sauna and now you are fully enjoying the benefits of owning one.
-Congratulations.
+Congratulations!
 Once you get your sauna installed, that is not the end of the story.
-Yes, you will have to buy the sauna, get it installed and buy accessories.
+Yes, you will have to buy the sauna, get it installed, and buy accessories.

-However, in order to keep your sauna in great condition and to reduce the hefty cost of having to replace one, there are some monthly running costs you have to consider with your sauna.
+However, to keep your sauna in great condition and to reduce the hefty cost of having to replace one, there are some monthly running costs you have to consider with your sauna.
 Consider these “maintenance” fees to make sure your sauna serves you for a long time to come.

 That being said, the cost of maintaining a sauna is very low.
 The most expensive part of your investment will be buying the sauna and getting it installed.
 Here are 3 running costs you should consider as a sauna owner.

-Monthly running costs of a sauna
+Monthly Running Costs of a Sauna

-- Electricity: You will most likely be using electricity to power and heat up your sauna.
-Because you would love it to be nice and toasty before you step in, you will have turn on the sauna for about 15 minutes before you step into it.
+- Electricity: You will most likely be using electricity to power and heat your sauna.
+Because you would love it to be nice and toasty before you step in, you will have to turn on the sauna for about 15 minutes before you step into it.
 If you add on the time you spend in the sauna, you will likely be using electricity for 30 minutes to an hour to power your sauna.
-You will see an uptick in electric bill if you use your sauna regularly.
+You will see an uptick in electric bills if you use your sauna regularly.
 Thus electricity will be one of the very first monthly costs of being a sauna owner.